Table of Contents

 Chapter Summary:

-- Living organisms have diverse forms but similar chemical composition and metabolic reactions.
+- Living organisms have diverse forms but have broadly similar chemical composition and metabolic reactions.

-- Living tissues and non-living matter have similar elemental composition qualitatively.
+- Living tissues and non-living matter show qualitative similarity in elemental composition, though the relative abundance differs.

 - Carbon, hydrogen, and oxygen are more abundant in living systems.